openshift/cluster-monitoring-operator/CONTRIBUTING.md

 ## Troubleshooting

-In case generation step or CI `ci/prow/generate` check fails, try running `make clean` to remove stale jsonnet vendor directory.
+- In case generation step or CI `ci/prow/generate` check fails, try running `make clean` to remove stale jsonnet vendor directory.

+- In case you have problems with `make generate` due to problems with system-wide tooling, you can use slower `make generate-in-docker` target which will install necessary tools in containerized environment and will generate assets.
+This targets needs `docker` to be installed on host and was not tested with other container runtime environments.

 ## Coding Style